 - Lone Mountain Land Company will build its portion of the project with private funding.
 Because of this, LMLC’s units do not need to follow federal guidelines.

 EMPLOYERS AND EMPLOYEES: If you’d like BSCHT to contact you with additional leasing information as it becomes available, please complete the “RIVERVIEW WAITLIST” form.

 BSCHT anticipates more information will become available after the project breaks ground in Fall of 2022.

 In January of 2021, Big Sky Community Housing Trust announced its collaboration with Lone Mountain Land Company to develop a new housing complex that will offer rental units built permanently and exclusively for local workers.
-Pending an agreement for SFE allocation with the Resort Tax Board and the Water and Sewer District, this effort will continue a comprehensive, multi-year community effort to address Big Sky’s housing shortage.
+This effort will continue a comprehensive, multi-year community effort to address Big Sky’s housing shortage.